2020_Native Vote Logo_white bkgrd.png

 Looking Forward

 We will continue to work alongside our trusted partners to ensure Native voices are heard at the ballot.
-In 2024, we will be educating voters about the spring and fall elections, making sure voting is as easy as possible.
+We will be educating voters about future elections and advocating for systemic changes to the state voting system so that voting is as easy as possible.

-Wisconsin Native Vote is continuing to work on issues that represent communities – like fair districting maps, advocating for improved voter access, and continuing to work on voter education and voter registration efforts.
+Wisconsin Native Vote is continuing to work on issues that represent communities – like clean water, protecting tribal sovereignty, advocating for improved voter access, and continuing to work on voter education and voter registration efforts.

 Wisconsin government partnership.